leowheeler1/project4main/README.md

 #### [11. app.py](app.py) - Flask app that runs the whole chatbot

 ## Project Overview
+This project was to develop a chatbot that would take in symptoms from users and return a suggestion for approaching the symptoms. **This chatbot does *not* give medical advice.
+Please see a professional if you are having serious health concerns.** The goal of this chatbot is to help users decide on the urgency of medical scenarios.
+If symptoms are mild, and not indicitave of deeper, more serious issues, the bot may reccomend some rest and water.
+If the symptoms relate to dire situations, like apendicitis, the chatbot would encourage you to immediate leave for the emergency room.

+### Model Choice
+Several different models were tested for this project. `XGBoost`, `Random Forest`, and `Deep Neural Network` all made the list, but the `Random Forest` outperformed all other models in consistency and accuracy.
+The other tested models can be found in [mlmodels](mlmodels).
+The model typically performs around `87-88%` accuracy.

+### Model Training
+All models went through rigorous training processes. `XGBoost` and `Random Forset` were tuned with custom tuning functions (seen in [here](mlmodels/trees.ipynb)) and both showed a similar result: more estimators led to a more accurate model.
+However, this seemed to plataeu around `200`, so in an effort to save on power, `200` was chosen as the ideal parameter for the number of estimators.
+The `Deep Neural Network` was tuned using the `Keras Tuner` (as seen [here](tensorflowfolder/tensorflow.ipynb)).
+This tuning acheived a peak accuracy of about `87%`.
+All of the models were close, but the `Random Forest` remained most consistent, and became the model of choice.

 ## Instructions for Use
 ### Cloning Repo
 The first step to using this app is to clone the repo locally.
 Click the green `Code` button and then copy the link.